searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 # MoreVanillaBuildPrefabs
 MoreVanillaBuildPrefabs is a Valheim mod to make all vanilla prefabs buildable with the hammer (survival way) while allowing you to configure the requirements to build them.
 It also now has ServerSync!
+The mod can still be used as a Client-Side mod though.

 ### Acknowledgements
 This mod was inspired by MoreVanillaBuilds by Galathil and PotteryBarn by ComfyMods and the core functionality of the code is based on those two mods.
 Thanks to blaxxun-boop for creating ServerSync.